practical-neuroimaging/practical-neuroimaging.github.com/git_parable.rst

     This is a minimally edited version of the `git parable`_ by Tom Preston-Werner, with his kind permission.
-Please contact Tom Preston-Werner for permission to copy this copy or the original.
+Please contact Tom Preston-Werner for permission to copy this version or the original.

     The only changes from the original are:

     * the addition of :ref:`a short section on cryptographic hashes
-      <on-hashes>` (copyright Matthew Brett, released the public domain);
+      <on-hashes>` (copyright Matthew Brett, released to the public domain);
-    * We have added many of Johan Herland's nice illustrations from https://github.com/jherland/git_parable |--| the illustrations are his copyright, released under `CC-by-NC-SA`_.
+    * I have added many of Johan Herland's nice illustrations from https://github.com/jherland/git_parable |--| the illustrations are his copyright, released under `CC-by-NC-SA`_.;
-    * Some one-line linking text between Johan's illustrations of the git staging area.
+    * some one-line linking text between Johan's illustrations of the git staging area.

 19 May 2009 - San Francisco